andrewcumming/phys457/lecture14.md

 where the sum is over all the excited states.
 Note that the energy correction is quadratic in the electric field, i.e.~$\propto E^2$.
 This is known as the **quadratic Stark effect**.
 Physically, what's happening is that the electric field polarizes the ground state, so it develops a dipole moment $\propto E$.
 The energy of this dipole $\mathbf{p}$ in the electric field $\mathbf{E}$ is $\propto \mathbf{p}\cdot\mathbf{E}\propto E^2$.

 The sum can be evaluated to give the size of the energy shift.
-Note that because the sum is over all the excited states, there is no problem with the denominator $E_1^{(0)}-E_n^{(0)}$ vanishing.
-If we instead look at the $n=2$ excited states where there is degeneracy and the denominator does indeed vanish!
+Note that because there is only one state with $n=1$, the sum is over all the excited states with $n>2$.
+There is then no problem with the denominator $E_1^{(0)}-E_n^{(0)}$ vanishing.
+If we instead look at the $n=2$ excited states where there is degeneracy, the denominator will vanish for some terms in the sum!
 We'll discuss how to handle that case next time.

 ## Further reading